ChimeHQ/TextStory/README.md

 ## CompositeTextStoringMonitor

 An easy way to group together a collection of `TextStoringMonitor` instances and tread them as a single unit.

+## TextMutationEventRouter

+This class can accept and route `TSYTextStorage` delegate callbacks to multiple `TextStoringMonitor` instances.
+This is super handy for faning-out these calls.

 ### Suggestions or Feedback